WallStreetMojo

 Capital Budgeting Examples

-Capital Budgeting primarily refers to the decision making process related to investment in long term projects, an example of which includes the capital budgeting process conducted by an organization in order to decide that whether to continue with the existing machinery or buy a new one in place of the old machinery.
+Capital Budgeting primarily refers to the decision-making process related to investment in long-term projects, an example of which includes the capital budgeting process conducted by an organization to decide whether to continue with the existing machinery or buy a new one in place of the old machinery.

 Examples of Capital Budgeting Techniques

-The below example of capital budgeting technique shows us how an organization can arrive on the decision by comparing future cash inflows and outflows of the individual projects.
-The point to be remembered on capital budgeting is that it considers only financial factors in investment, as explained in the below examples and not a qualitative factor.
-With the help of capital budgeting, we can understand that some of the methods make decisions making easy; however, some methods do not arrive at a decision; it makes organization difficult to make decisions.
+With the help of capital budgeting, we can understand that some methods make decisions easy; however, some methods do not arrive at a decision; it makes it difficult for an organization to make decisions.
+The below example of the capital budgeting technique shows us how an organization can decide by comparing future cash inflows and outflows of the individual projects.
+The point to be remembered on capital budgeting is that it considers only financial factors in investment, as explained in the below examples, and not a qualitative factor.

 Top 5 Examples of Capital Budgeting